 My father, Lloyd Shaw, left the farm in northern Maine and hopped a train to Portland to enlist in the U.S. Army.
 Like many soldiers, he didn’t tell us much about the battles, so I can only piece together information from family memories and personal research.

-The Landing Ship on which my dad was traveling to Saipan, the Philippines and Tinian met with disaster while it was docked at Pearl Harbor.
+The Landing Ship on which my dad was traveling to Saipan, Tinian and the Philippines met with disaster while it was docked at Pearl Harbor.
 Here’s an excerpt from an officer in that same deployment:

 “An explosion of indeterminate cause set fire to several of the LSTs… The LST 240 was one of several able to power up, extinguish its deck fire, and escape the inferno, in which many sailors lost their lives.
 The LST 480 sank in place, along with half of our Battalion’s equipment.”

-After the fire in dock, soldiers in my dad's company had to cram onto another ship and bunk wherever they could for the rest of the voyage until they arrived at their island battlefield.
+After the fire in dock, soldiers had to cram onto other ships and bunk wherever they could for the 30-day voyage to their island battlefield.

 My father served as a radio operator in the Pacific during the war, working with a triangulation team to plot enemy targets.
 (Lloyd Shaw on the left in photo below)